2019 Avondale Feet in the Street 5K

 In partnership with the

 Did You Know?

-“In the City of Cincinnati, African-American men live an average of 63.8 years, exactly 10 years less than white men.
+“In the City of Cincinnati, African-Americans live an average of 63.8 years, exactly 10 years less than white men.
 Overall, rates of diseases and conditions ranging from diabetes and cancer to high blood pressure and hypertension are significantly higher for African-Americans in Cincinnati.” *

-The African American Male Wellness Initiative is dedicated to changing the health disparities among African American men and continues to be a leader in awareness for black men’s health by promoting men to:
+The Avondale Family Health Day Initiative is dedicated to changing the health disparities among Avondale residents and African Americans and continues to be a leader in health awareness by encouraging participants to:

 Know Your Numbers